-Canadian culture derives from an amalgamation of various immigrant groups, and expats arriving from many countries may be surprised to find remnants of their own culture reflected in the different Canadian characteristics.
-While culture shock in Canada is not a problem that most expats are likely to have to deal with, there are still a few things worth knowing.
+Canadian culture derives from an amalgamation of various immigrant cultures.
+Indeed, many newly-arrived expats may be surprised to find remnants of their own culture reflected in Canada’s various customs.
+While culture shock in Canada is not a problem most expats are likely to deal with, there are still a few things worth knowing.

 Language barrier in Canada